Cover page of the large scrapbook created by Charles D. Heseltine; with the help

 research LeRoy (above) :)

-To see more on my connections to
+To see more about my connections to

 W.S.
 Libbey: Click Here